slideloft/new-docs/building-apps/xbn-payments.md

     return this.server.submitTransaction(transaction)
 ```

 From there we call the keypair account to retrieve its current sequence number so we can prepare a transaction with a payment operation.
 We set the destination and amount using the instructions from the prompt we collected and split earlier.
-Finally, we build, sign, and submit that transaction to the Stellar Horizon API server.
+Finally, we build, sign, and submit that transaction to the Stellar Expansion API server.

 ```typescript
   .catch((err) => {